 January 5, 2006 THe BHR completed its three-month dry dock period.
 Work will continue for several more weeks while the ship is pierside at the 32nd Street Naval Station.
 At the completion of the maintenance period, the ship will conduct sea trials and begin training for its next deployment.

-March 13, During the Bonhomme Richard’s $30 million Docked Planned Maintenance Availability (DPMA) that ended Feb.
+March 13, During the Bonhomme Richard’s $30 million Drydocking Planned Maintenance Availability (DPMA) that ended on Feb.
 22, the warship upgraded its Collective Protection System (CPS) and added four more chemical, biological and radioactive protected zones.
 CPS zones provide protection against a chemical, biological and radiological (CBR) attack by way of filtration and pressure, controlling access to a certain spaces and creating safe havens.
 The newly protected areas include high priority spaces, such as medical, command and control spaces and living spaces.
 In the case of a CBR attack, personnel inside the "safe havens" can carry on their normal duties without wearing individual protective equipment, while areas outside the safe havens may be exposed to contamination.

 March 23, AV-8B Harriers, assigned to VMA-311 "Tomcats", returned to the BHR for the first time in nearly nine months during local operations off the coast of southern California.
 USS Bonhomme Richard is currently training and preparing for operations in support of the global war on terrorism.

 April 13, The Bonhomme Richard, commanded by Capt.
 Steve Greene, and helicopters, assigned to the "Blackjacks" of the Helicopter Sea Combat Squadron Two One (HSC-21), conducted an ammunition transfer April 11-13, with the USS Tarawa (LHA 1) in preparation for the upcoming deployment later this year.
-More than 2 million pounds of ammo were recieved from the Tarawa and Naval Weapons Station Fallbrook, Calif.
+More than 2 million pounds of ammo were received from the Tarawa and Naval Weapons Station Fallbrook, Calif.